Kopano-dev/kcc-go/README.md

 ## TL;DW

-Make sure you have Go 1.8 installed.
+Make sure you have Go 1.10 or later installed.
 This assumes your GOPATH is `~/go` and you have `~/go/bin` in your $PATH and you have [Glide](https://github.com/Masterminds/glide) installed as well.